SKitLs-dev/SKitLs.Bots.Telegram/SKitLs.Bots.Telegram.ArgsConverting/README.md

 Please note that each method may have specific requirements or configurations that need to be followed for successful installation.
 Refer to the project's documentation for any additional steps or considerations.

-**Do not forget to download and install appropriate localization pack from GitHub.**

 ## Usage

 ### Registering Custom Serialization Rule